husnainsr/MemesClassifier-Flask-Python/README.md

 The Memes Classification project is an excellent example of how Machine Learning can be applied to analyze the sentiment of a popular form of social media content.
 By providing a user-friendly web interface, the solution can be used by anyone to quickly and easily classify their memes, making it an ideal tool for social media managers, marketers, and content creators.

-# About Code
+# # Data Description

-The Memes Classification project includes the following files and folders:
+#### The Memes Classification project includes the following files and folders:
+-   `app.py`: A Flask app file containing the Flask code integrated with the Machine Learning models used in the project.
+-   `index.html`: A webpage file containing the user interface for the project.
+-   `models/`: A folder containing all the pre-trained models used in the project.
+-   `data.zip`: A compressed file containing all the data used in the project.
+-   `canny.py`: A file containing the image preprocessing code using Canny filters.
+-   `implementation.py`: A file containing all the code used for preprocessing and generating the final output.

-app.py: A Flask app file containing the Flask code integrated with the Machine Learning models used in the project. index.html: A webpage file containing the user interface for the project. models/: A folder containing all the pre-trained models used in the project. data.zip: A compressed file containing all the data used in the project. canny.py: A file containing the image preprocessing code using Canny filters. implementation.py: A file containing all the code used for preprocessing and generating the final output.
+The Memes Classification project uses Flask for web integration and includes pre-trained Machine Learning models for sentiment analysis.
+The `app.py` file provides Flask integration with the Machine Learning models, and the `index.html` file provides the user interface.
+The `models/` folder contains all the pre-trained models used in the project, and the `data.zip` file includes all the data used for the project.
+The `canny.py` file provides the image preprocessing using Canny filters, and the `implementation.py` file contains all the code used for preprocessing and generating the final output.
-The necessary code used in the Memes Classification project includes:

-Flask code used in app.py